Sid2697/Blog_Sid/_posts/2019-11-03-Beam-search..markdown

 - Beam Search Decoding

-In the following sections, we will first take a brief look at what is Connectionist Temporal Classification (CTC) and then explore both the decoding methods.
+In the following sections, we will first take a brief look at what Connectionist Temporal Classification (CTC) really is, and then explore both the decoding methods.

 ## Revisiting CTC

 Here is a short refresher on what is Connectionist Temporal Classification (CTC).

-CTC is a method using which we can train a Neural Network with the pair of images and ground truth texts without bothering about the width and position of the letter in the input image.
+CTC is a method using which we can train a Neural Network with the pair of images and ground truth texts without worrying about the width and position of the letter in the input image.

-CTC works by encoding the text in a way that, all the repeating characters get merged into a single character.
-For the repeating letters, CTC uses a pseudo-character denoted as "-" in our examples.
+CTC works by encoding the text in a way that merges all the repeating chracters into a single character.
+For the repeating letters, CTC uses a pseudo-character denoted as "-", in our examples.
 Fig.1 shows the output probability matrix from a CRNN.
 There are two time-steps and three characters (including one blank).
 At each time-step, the character score sums up to 1.
 Scores for all the possible alignments are added together for the corresponding ground truth for calculating the loss.

 For a more detailed discussion readers are advised to go through "[Explanation of Connectionist Temporal Classification](https://sid2697.github.io/Blog_Sid/algorithm/2019/10/19/CTC-Loss.html)".